ashuppal/ashuppal.github.io/Engineering Readings.md

 The first and the most important thing is to understand the problem completely.Read the problem several times until you can explain it to someone else.
 After that try to solve the problem manually.
-Think how you will solve the problem as a human and write steos(psydocode).
+Think how you will solve the problem as a human and write steos(pseudocode).
 After that writing code will become easier.
 And from the past experience, I will try to get a working solution first without making it complex.
 Refactoring can be done if you have a working solution.